Back to blog

 • Day 10 with no delivery: contact the management company supervisor

-• Day 12: consider the HOA board directly
+• Day 12: consider going to the HOA board directly

 • Day 15: advise the agents and consider legal options under the applicable state statute

 Most management companies deliver before the deadline.
-The ones that don't tend to be the same companies that are consistently slow.
-Track this — it's valuable intelligence.
+The ones that don't tend to be the same companies every time.
+Track this.
+You'll start to see patterns, and those patterns let you plan ahead instead of scrambling.

 Step 6: Review the Documents

 When the documents arrive, don't just file them.
-Review immediately for:
+Review immediately.

 Accuracy Check